grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-But remember - this class suffers from the same violation of not separating objects use from construction.
-Thus, we have to move the creation of levels out of this class:
+But remember - this class suffers from the same violation of not separating objects use from construction as the levels.
+Thus, to make this class compliant as well, we have to move the creation of levels out of it:

 {lang="csharp"}
 ~~~